hanami/guides/content/v2.3/introduction/building-a-web-app.md

 ## What's next

-So far we've seen how to create a new Hanami app, explored some of the basics of how an app is structured, and seen how we can list, display,create, update and delete a simple book entity while validating user input.
+So far we've seen how to create a new Hanami app, explored some of the basics of how an app is structured, and seen how we can list, display, create, update and delete a simple book entity while validating user input.

 Still, we've barely touched the surface of what Hanami offers.